Email Marketing: The Complete Guide 2026

 - Clear hierarchy: The transactional information (order number, tracking link) must be immediately visible

-Optimal cart abandonment sequence (3 emails):
+Optimal abandoned-cart sequence (3 emails):

-- Email 1 (after 1 hour): Friendly reminder without discount.
+- Email 1 (after 1 hour): Friendly reminder without a discount.
 Subject: "You forgot something."
 Show the products with images and prices.
 Recovery rate: 10-15%

-- Email 3 (after 72 hours): Offer an incentive -- e.g., free shipping or 10% discount with a time-limited code.
+- Email 3 (after 72 hours): Offer an incentive -- e.g. free shipping or a 10% discount with a time-limited code.
 Recovery rate: 3-5%

 Total recovery rate of a well-optimized sequence: 15-25%

-Post-purchase flow (after purchase):
+Post-purchase flow (after the purchase):

 - Day 1: Order confirmation with upselling recommendations